UmalKhan/Focused_Rate/README.md

 Data Logging: Records the engagement status and gaze angle for each detected face per frame into a CSV file.
 Offline Analysis: A separate script reads the collected data, calculates average focus rates, and generates visualizations to provide insights into engagement patterns.

+## How It Works
+Camera Calibration: A one-time process to understand the camera's intrinsic properties, crucial for accurate 3D pose estimation when precise spatial understanding is required.
+If calibration is skipped, a default camera matrix and distortion coefficients are used, which still allows for relative gaze tracking but may not be accurate for exact 3D positioning.
+Real-time Detection: Uses MediaPipe's Face Mesh to detect 3D facial landmarks from a live video feed.
+3D Head Pose Estimation: Employs OpenCV's Perspective-n-Point (PnP) algorithm to derive the head's 3D rotation and translation relative to the camera.
+Gaze Direction Calculation: Infers the gaze vector from the head's orientation and compares it to a predefined 3D target point.
+Data Logging: Records the engagement status and gaze angle for each detected face per frame into a CSV file.
+Offline Analysis: A separate script reads the collected data, calculates average focus rates, and generates visualizations to provide insights into engagement patterns.

 ## Technologies Used
 Python: The primary programming language.
 MediaPipe: For robust and efficient real-time facial landmark detection.